nginx-proxy/nginx-proxy/README.md

 You'll need apache2-utils on the machine where you plan to create the htpasswd file.
 Follow these [instructions](http://httpd.apache.org/docs/2.2/programs/htpasswd.html)

-### Client Certificates Support

-Client certificates can be supported by defining the following environment variables:
-`CLIENT_CA` to be set to the certificate to validate the clients against `VERIFY_CLIENT` can be set to `on` to  verify clients, `off` to ignore the client certificates, or `optional` the default to request but not verify
-`VERIFY_DEPTH` to the depth to verify the client certificate

 ### Custom Nginx Configuration

 If you need to configure Nginx beyond what is possible using environment variables, you can provide custom configuration files on either a proxy-wide or per-`VIRTUAL_HOST` basis.